Bolivia Trek

 This expedition to Bolivia provides the opportunity to experience the beauty of stark high altitude landscapes and panoramic views of glaciated peaks along with authentic Andean culture.
 As tourism infrastructure in Bolivia is delayed behind that of other neighboring Andean countries, travel here is well-suited to the adventurous traveler.
 However, the intrepid visitor to Bolivia will find endlessly fascinating cultural depth, authenticity and natural beauty.
 Rachel Molstad, our highly accomplished Alpine Ascents lead guide, has lived and climbed in Bolivia since 2013.
 She has completed many first female ascents of the highest peaks of the Bolivian Andes, as well as first ascents of lesser explored Bolivian peaks.
 Rachel guides full time, and she has led climbers to 6000 meter plus summits on over 200 occasions.
 Her fluency in Spanish and culture, as well as familiarity with both the highest peaks and lower elevations, make Rachel a huge asset to our Bolivia Trek.

 The goal of the Bolivia trek is to complete a hiking traverse alongside the most heavily glaciated part of the range, beginning above the scenic hill town of Sorata and rounding around the immense Ancohuma/Illampu massif, and finally continuing along the western side of the Cordillera Real range.
+The Alpine Ascents itinerary in the Cordillera Real has been developed with close local knowledge and follows a higher more remote route than the common trek with camps deeper in the range and expansive views from rarely trekked passes.

 These harsh hills and idyllic valleys have been the home of Aymara llama herders for hundreds of years and more recently to miner’s settlements.
 Trekking here provides a fascinating perspective on life in a harsh but spectacular corner of the globe.
 In order to gain a better understanding of the Bolivian high plains and as a part of our acclimatization plan, we will spend a couple of days with local communities on the shores of Lake Titicaca prior to beginning our trek.